 We are delighted to confirm that the keynote speaker for the 2017 Entrepreneurial Finance Conference will be Prof Dr Paolo Fulghieri, Macon G. Patton Distinguished Professor and Area Chair of Finance at UNC Kenan-Flagler Business School, North Carolina, USA.

-Authors interested in presenting their paper at the conference should submit the paper in a complete (including author information) and a blind PDF-version via the button below no later than March 1, 2017.
+The paper submission is now closed.
 Papers will be reviewed anonymously and authors will be notified of the decision by April 15, 2017.
 All presenting authors are expected to discuss another paper.
-There is no conference submission fee.
 The conference registration fee is €300 (VAT incl.), including meals and a conference dinner.
+The online registration form will be launched by April 15, 2017.
 Questions?
-Please contact the conference organizers via firstname.lastname@example.org.
+Please contact the conference organizers via email@example.com.